Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 | Winter | April, August, December |

 ### Darmanitan's Zen Mode
 Darmanitan with their Hidden Ability bit set get the ability Zen Mode.
-This allows for Darmanitan to swap between Zen Mode and Normal Mode as it pleases.
+This allows for Darmanitan to swap between Zen Mode and Normal Mode.
+Zen Mode activates in-battle when Darmanitan's HP falls below half, turning it to Zen Mode Darmanitan.
 Galarian Darmanitan will become Galarian Zen Mode Darmanitan as well.

 ### Kyurem Black & White
 Kyurem that have the DNA Splicers used on them set a chain of events off: